Skip to Content

 Best Time for Bird Watching

 The birdlife in Eswatini is at its best from November to April, when the migratory birds from Europe and northern Africa are present, including the very rare blue swallow.
 At this time, many resident bird species are nesting and are in breeding plumage.
-However, the southern bald ibis is only active during the winter months, from June to October.
+However, the is only active during the winter months of June to October.
 For wildlife viewing, the Dry season is better.

 Recommended Birding Books